 Once you pass the skills test, the tester will hand you a sealed envelope with your test results.
 Don’t open it or the county will not accept your test results.

 Your drivers license comes with the a few restrictions.
 If you are under 16 years old, you can only drive during daylight hours unless:

 - Supervised by a validly licensed driver who is at least 21 years old

 - The above-stated passenger is sitting in the front seat beside you

 - No other passengers are in the front seat

-Once you turn 17, you can graduate to a regular Class D drivers license.
-As long as you are between 15 and 17 years old (regardless of whether your license has restrictions), you will see a note on your vertical-format license that reads, “Under 18 until month/day/year.”
+Once you turn 17 years old, you can graduate to a regular Class D drivers license.
+As long as you are under 17 years old (regardless of whether your license has restrictions), you will see a note on your vertical-format license that reads, “Under 18 until month/day/year."
 This license will expire five days after your 18th birthday.

 Class D Drivers License

-Until you turn 18 years old, you’ll see the above-mentioned note on your vertical-format license.
-Once you turn 18, you’ll renew your license for one that states, “Under 21 until month/date/year.”
+Until you turn 18 years old, you'll see the above-mentioned note on your vertical-format license.
+Once you turn 18 years old, you'll renew your license for one that states, “Under 21 until month/date/year."
 5 days after your 21st birthday, this license will expire.